 - Graduation Procedures

 - Graduate Resources

 - Student Code of Conduct

-Policies and procedures are subject to change throughout the year at the discretion of the University of Pennsylvania and the School of Engineering and Applied Sciences.
+Please note: policies and procedures are subject to change throughout the year at the discretion of the University of Pennsylvania and the School of Engineering and Applied Sciences.
 The policies and procedures in this handbook are intended to provide guidelines for academic planning and to help students make informed decisions throughout their graduate degree(s) at Penn.
 Faculty advisors, academic advisors, program staff, and the graduate advisors in the Research and Academic Services (RAS) Office in Engineering are available to provide clarity and further information if needed.

 Not all policies apply to Penn Engineering Online programs.
 Please review any questions you have directly with Engineering Online learning team.

 Not an Engineering Graduate student but want to take a class?

 - Students enrolled at Penn looking to take a course within Engineering can view our Non-Engineering Student Course Registration Policy.
 Information on the policy, eligibility, and the form for requesting enrollment can be found on that page.

 - The Engineering Alumni Program is designed for Penn Engineering Alumni who are interested in taking one course (one c.u.) in Penn Engineering for personal or professional reasons.